Skip to main content

 Integrate Snowflake and use Snowflake Data Sharing to get your data into Crossbeam.

-Lindsey O'Niell avatar
+Lindsey DeFalco avatar

-Written by Lindsey O'Niell
+Written by Lindsey DeFalco

 Have your CRM data in Snowflake?
 Skip integrating your CRM and use Snowflake Data Sharing to share data with Crossbeam's Snowflake account, allowing you to get your CRM data into Crossbeam, all via Snowflake.